.png)

 Plan Overview

 The Colorado Department of Transportation (CDOT) is working with the Front Range Passenger Rail District to develop the Front Range Passenger Rail Service Development Plan (SDP).
-The SDP is a comprehensive document that outlines a full-build vision for passenger rail, outlining the planning and implementation steps to realize passenger rail along the Front Range.
+The SDP is a comprehensive document that demonstrates a full-build vision for passenger rail, outlining the planning and implementation steps to realize passenger rail along the Front Range.
 By leveraging existing rail infrastructure, railroad and community partnerships and multimodal connections, the SDP process creates the plan for a train service people are excited to ride.
 The SDP is the first major federal planning phase for FRPR and a key step to secure federal funding.

 The SDP process defines: